 Robotic Food Product Case Packing Machine

-This cheese supplier was looking for an automated solution for packaging their bagged cheese goods with the speed of 50 bags per minute.
+This cheese supplier was looking for an automated solution for packaging their bagged cheese goods at the speed of 50 bags per minute.

 Looking for a solution that could simultaneously solve labor staffing and increase production speeds, our client came to Midwest Engineered Systems to devise an automated solution to packaging bagged consumer goods.
 But the customer was specific in their needs, including the performance of 50 bags per minute with an 85% overall equipment effectiveness rate from the packing cell.